 The Smart View Application Framework (Viewframework) is the basis for the development of 3-D visualization, e.g. for product photos and images.

-The viewframe is the finished building block and the central platform for the various devices, including smartphones, tablets, PCs or virtual reality (VR) such as augmented reality (AR) glasses.
-The Viewframe® Studio is a content management system (CMS) for interactive 3-D models that is already equipped for future-oriented 3-D technologies such as Web AR (Web Augmented Reality).
+The Viewframe is the complete building block and central platform for various devices, including smartphones, tablets, PCs, and virtual reality (VR) and augmented reality (AR) glasses.
+The Viewframe® Studio is a content management system (CMS) for interactive 3D models, already equipped for future-oriented 3D technologies such as Web AR (Web Augmented Reality).

 The advantages at a glance: